 But, here is the thing.
 Once in a while, you are going to find yourself in a place that surpasses most places you have seen in terms of gorgeousness.

 Once you set foot on a place like that, you head is going to start to spin in all directions.
 You are not sure where to focus because, in all honesty, every single feature surrounding you is blasting with color and life.
 Add to that a touch of quirkiness and you have the perfect recipe for astonishment.

 That is exactly how I felt when I visited Colmar.

 Oh!
 I felt a rush of energy when I started to walk the streets of the historic core.
 I wanted to examine the façade of every building.
 I wanted to enter every specialty store.
-I wanted to study how residents converted simple object into exuberant decorations.
+I wanted to study how residents converted simple objects into exuberant decorations.